est. 1970, rev. 2004

 Production management in virtual and extended enterprises and production networks

-The purpose of this Working Group is to progress and
+The purpose of this Working Group is to

 The goal of this group is to bring together experts of multiple disciplines that contribute to this field.